AdityaGupta03/MazeCreator/README.md

 # MazeCreator
-Application which allows the user to create and solve mazes.
+An application that allows a user to create and solve mazes.